 That’s pretty much it.
 Here you have a proven guide to implementing Basic IT Change Management.

 You’re not alone in this.
-Here’s Five Lessons I Learned Implementing ITIL Change Management.
+Here’s Five Lessons I Learned Implementing IT Change Management.

-You might also be interested in How to Measure a Basic ITIL Change Management Process.
+You might also be interested in How to Measure a Basic IT Change Management Process.